 1. Documenting Human Rights Violations During Shutdowns (WITNESS)

-2. Measuring Internet Censorship with OONI tools (OONI)
+2. Measuring Internet Censorship with OONI tools & open data (OONI)

 5. Developing an Action Plan for Internet Shutdowns (Internews)